Food labelling in Canada: Ingredient labelling requirements

 Unless otherwise exempted, pre-packaged multi-ingredient foods require by law, an ingredient list.
 In Canada, the ingredients must be displayed in both English and French unless exempted.
 Ingredients and their components (ingredients of ingredients) also must be listed under their specific names; for example, whey protein must be listed as such, and not just as "protein", which would be ambiguous.

 Exceptions to this requirement include "spices, seasonings and herbs (except salt), flavour enhancers, natural and artificial flavourings, food additives, and vitamin and mineral nutrients and derivatives or salts, which may be shown at the end of the ingredient list in any order".
 The Food and Drug Regulations Act also ensures that "ingredients appear on labels in decreasing order of proportion".

 Allergens

-Common allergens such as gluten, peanuts, and dairy must be called out below the ingredient list.
+Common allergens such as wheat, peanuts, and dairy must be called out below the ingredient list.
 On February 16, 2011, the Food and Drug Regulations Act was passed, requiring enhanced labelling requirements for food allergen, gluten sources, and sulphites, beginning on August 4, 2012.